amankumar-m99/AngularFormTDF/README.md

 ## Deployement
 Run `ng build --configuration "production"` to generate the production deployable dist code.

+## What angular says about deployement
+`ng build --configuration "production"`
+Be sure to include the slashes on either side of your project name as in `/your_project_name/`.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.